 I struggled with the Wikipedia images, maybe try envisage them as:

-• A rotation \alpha around the object 1st axis (typically X), then;
+- A rotation around the object 1st axis (typically X), then;

-• A rotation \beta around the object’s newly positioned 2nd axis, then
+- A rotation around the object’s newly positioned 2nd axis, then

-• A rotation \gamma around the object’s newly positioned 3rd axis.
+- A rotation around the object’s newly positioned 3rd axis.

 Why the interest?